 The chart above shows the distribution from the 5th to 95th percentile of net cash flow for the plans in the Public Plans Database.
-The black diamond shows how SPRS compares.
-Since the Great Recession, SPRS has generally been at or below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets.
+The gold diamond shows how SPRS compares.
+Since the Great Recession, SPRS had generally been at or below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets.
+However, with the State's increased appropriation percentage, SPRS's net cash flow improved considerably in FYE 2021 and the System may be at a higher percentile in 2021.